Mercure.rocksSponsored by Les-Tilleuls.coop

 Using Multiple Nodes

-The free version of the Mercure.rocks Hub is shipped with transports (BoltDB and local) that can only run on a single node.
-However, the Mercure.rocks Hub has been designed from the ground up to support clusters.
+The community version of Mercure.rocks is shipped with transports (BoltDB and local) that can only run on a single node.

-Both the Cloud (starting from the Pro plan) and the On Premise versions of the Mercure.rocks Hub natively run on multiple nodes.
-These versions are designed for fault tolerance and can support very high loads.
+On the other hand, the Cloud and the Enterprise versions of Mercure.rocks Hub have been designed from the ground up to support clusters.
+These natively run on multiple nodes, are designed for fault tolerance and can support very high loads.

 The Cloud version is hosted on our own High Availability infrastructure (built on top of Kubernetes).
 This service is 100% hosted and managed: you have nothing to do!

-To use it, just configure your custom domain name (if any) and your secret JWT key from the administration panel, that's all!
+To use it, just configure your custom domain name (if any) and your secret JWT key from the administration panel; that's all!

-• Redis
+• Redis or Valkey

 • Postgres LISTEN/NOTIFY